 About 1,000 Met officers suspended or on restricted duties amid force clean-up

-About 60 officers could face the sack each month over at least the next two years, the Met Police’s Deputy Assistant Commissioner Stuart Cundy said.
+About 60 officers could face the sack each month over at least the next two years, the Met Police’s deputy assistant commissioner said

 About 1,000 officers in Britain’s largest police force are currently suspended or on restricted duties as bosses try to cull corrupt and incompetent staff.